jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 - We tried and it works!
 - We have augmented reality in browsers.
-- It runs in browser and mobile phones, even.
+- It EVEN runs in browser and mobile phones.
 - All open source, so you can use it.

 ---